Sadiyamarfua9/pythoncodes/README.md

 ## Contributing

 Contribute to the magic!
-If you have spells (or code) to share, follow the [contribution guidelines](CONTRIBUTING.md).
+If you have spells (or code) to share.
 Together, we'll make this repository even more enchanting.

-## License

-This project is under the protection of the Python Wizard's Guild. 🧙‍♂️ It is licensed under the [MIT License](LICENSE), ensuring that the magic remains open and accessible to all.

 Happy coding, fellow wizards! 🧙‍♀️🔮